 Experimental evidence has shown that individuals' attitudes toward risk vary greatly, with results that often differ across risk-elicitation methods.
 Despite these differences, some regularities have emerged in the literature.
 In particular, these studies often find that women are significantly more risk averse than men.
-Over the years, a consensus has emerged in the literature about such gender differences, and these differences have often been stressed in surveys of this branch of the literature [8].
-Significant gender differences in risk aversion have also been found outside the laboratory, in studies involving representative samples of the population [9].
+Over the years, a consensus has emerged in the literature about such gender differences, and these differences have often been stressed in surveys of this branch of the literature [7].
+Significant gender differences in risk aversion have also been found outside the laboratory, in studies involving representative samples of the population [8].

-That women are more risk-averse than men is often referred to as a "stylized fact" in the experimental economics literature-an empirical finding that is so consistent that it is accepted as a generalizable truth.
-Acceptance of gender differences in risk taking soon crossed over from experimental laboratories to studies in other fields, including labor economics [10].
+That women are more risk averse than men has become at a certain point a "stylized fact"-an empirical finding that is so consistent that it is accepted as a generalizable truth-in the experimental literature.
+Acceptance of gender differences in risk taking crossed over from experimental laboratories to studies in other fields, including labor economics [9].
 What makes the labor market a particularly important environment for testing such differences in risk taking is the gender gap in achievement so commonly found in labor market studies.
-As a consequence, it is argued that women's greater risk aversion is one reason why women are under-represented in high-level (and riskier) career paths [2].
-If true, the importance of gender differences in risk taking cannot be underestimated because the need to make choices under uncertainty is pervasive.
+It has been argued that women's greater risk aversion is one reason why women are under-represented in high-level (and riskier) career paths [2].

-Properly assessing the existence, significance, magnitude, and determinants of gender differences in risk attitudes has great relevance to policy formation.
+Properly assessing the existence, significance, magnitude, and determinants of gender differences in risk attitudes has also great relevance to policy formation.
 The scope for active policy measures would shrink dramatically if the importance attributed to differences in risk preferences were high.
-Indeed, if unequal outcomes are seen to be driven by individual behavioral traits, interventions aimed at tackling gender discrimination and differences in human capital accumulation would be largely ineffective.
-Some studies have shown that attitudes toward risk are not entirely immutable but can respond to different emotional states.
-And nurture seems to matter, too, as women's risk preferences have been shown to react, for example, to the gender composition of the education environment [2].
+Indeed, if unequal outcomes are seen to be driven by individual innate behavioral traits, interventions aimed at tackling unequal outcomes and differences in human capital accumulation would be largely ineffective.
+Some studies have shown that attitudes toward risk are not entirely immutable but can respond to different emotional states and external events.
+Nurture seems to matter, too, as women's risk preferences have been shown to react, for example, to the gender composition of the education environment [2].
 However, risk attitudes are by and large considered to be an innate behavioral trait.

 Despite the frequent mention of gender differences in risk preferences, a direct link has never been demonstrated between greater risk aversion and worse labor market outcomes.
-Nevertheless, any such potential mechanism should be investigated because the consequences, if true, are so important.
+Nevertheless, any such potential mechanism should be investigated because the consequences, if true, are important.
 Some studies have found that higher risk aversion among women explains a large share of their lower likelihood of undertaking entrepreneurial activities.
-But the few studies analyzing the role of risk preferences in explaining differences in labor market outcomes between men and women find a negligible effect [11].
-Before analyzing some recent findings that cast a shadow of doubt on gender differences in risk aversion, it is worth considering the results of the laboratory experiments on which the consensus view is based, to show that they cannot easily be extended to explain the unequal outcomes in the labor market.
+But the few studies analyzing the role of risk preferences in explaining differences in labor market outcomes between men and women find a negligible effect [10].
+Moreover, the results in the experimental economics literature that have been used to support a claim of gender differences in risk preferences translate into approximately a 60% chance that a randomly chosen woman will have a higher risk aversion than a randomly chosen man [1].
+That is not much higher than the 50% probability that would occur if the two groups were identical.
+A similar message is delivered by the observation that gender accounts for only 3-4% of the variance in risk aversion found in studies.
+In other words, the magnitude of the gender-based differences in risk attitudes in the literature points to an effect that is classified between small and medium by common statistical standards.
+Trying to explain a large phenomenon such as a difference on the order of 10% in the average wages of women and men using a3-4% variance in one of the possible determinants looks like a very long stretch.